Everybit-legacy/everybit.js/README.md

 In order to reduce the need to go back and edit previous puffs, the default puffball client presents users with a "countdown to live", during which time they can rethink, revise or abort publication.
 The countdown length can be set using their preferences block, and can be overridden at any time to publish immediately.

-Another way to mitigate the need to break your full content history to correct a "bad" puff is to use different sub-usernames for different purposes.
-For example, if you create a puffball-enabled toaster that sends out a new puff any time the toaster leavin's are ready for harvesting, you could setup *.username.toaster*, or even *.username.toaster.leavins* to publish these notifications.
+Another way to mitigate the need to break your full content history just to correct a "bad" puff, is to use different sub-usernames for different purposes.
+For example, if you create a puffball-enabled toaster that sends out a new puff any time the toaster leavin's are ready for harvesting, you could setup *.username.toaster*, or even *.username.toaster.leavins*, to publish these notifications.
 That way, if your toaster goes rogue and begins broadcasting bad information, you can roll back its chain of content without affecting your other streams of content.

+Once the puffball platform is fully implemented, we imagine that some developers will create tools to implement some kind of version control system with content merging (so that you could publish a "diff" puff to update a previous one).
+We encourage such development, so long as it's build upon an understaning of puffball's core strengths.
+See the section "What isn't puffball?" below.

 ### Username rollout
 Creating a stable, reliable, secure, decentralized, authoritative database of usernames is a major challenge.
 There are a few of other projects that have attempt this.
 They usually rely on huge libraries of C code, compiled to run as stand alone, persistent nodes on the interet.
 Some are stored in cryptographic ledgers and require mining to maintain the system.